 The original monument at Knowth was a passage-grave about fifty meters in diameter with twin chambers back to back.
 The first Knowth, which may have been constructed around 3,500 BC, is no longer visible.
 During the later neolithic, this earlier monument was subsumed into a greatly enlarged mound, and extensions were added to the two passages, changing the angle of the west passage by about 17 degrees.

 When George Eogan began his excavations in 1962, there was no indication that the site was so complex.
 The West chamber was discovered on 11 July 1967, when the excavators were investigating a series of medieval souterrains, built long after the neolithic.
 Martin Colfort and George Eoghan explored the newly discovered megalithic passage, discovering that it penetrated thirty-four meters into the mound.
-At the end was a spectacular undifferenciated passage-grave with many lavishly engraves structural stones.
+At the end was a spectacular undifferenciated passage-grave with many lavishly engraved structural stones.

 The East passage and chamber was discovered on 1 August, Lugnasadh, the Feast of Lugh, 1968.
 The entrance was discovered while excavating a medieval souterrain, which connected to what turned out to be the longest megalithic structure in Europe, with many fine engravings on the orthostats and roofslabs.
 The passage ran straight for forty meters into the mound, opening into a huge cruciform chamber with a wonderful corbelled roof.
 Twin pillars guarded the right-hand recess, where a beautiful engraved stone basin, the finest example known in Ireland was discovered.
 The basin, which is 1.4 meters in diameter, is much too large to have been taken into the monument after it was constructed, so the chamber must have been built around the basin.